thesauravshukla/dyota/README.md

 ### Overview

 The `LoginOrRegisterPage` class is a stateful widget that provides a user interface for users to either log in or register for an account.
-It allows users to toggle between the login and registration forms seamlessly.
+It allows users to toggle between the login and registration forms.

 ### Features